libktx/ktx/collections/README.md

 - Type alias added for consistency with other collections: `GdxMap` - `com.badlogic.gdx.utils.ObjectMap`.
 - All LibGDX maps now feature `component1()` and `component2()` operator extension methods, so they can be destructed.

-#### Lists

-LibGDX features `PooledLinkedList` class, which is an equivalent to `LinkedList` - but since it does not even implement the `Iterable` interface (making it rather unpleasant to use), a custom `PooledList` was included.
-It caches its nodes and iterators, limiting garbage collection.
-This collection should be used for storage of objects that are often iterated over, and their efficient removal and insertion during iteration is necessary.
-It can be created with `gdxListOf` method.
-Every `Array` and `Iterable` can be converted to `PooledList` with `toGdxList` utility method.
-It features a `GdxList` type alias for consistency with other collections.

 #### Note

 It is highly advised to use `ktx.collections.*` import when working with LibGDX collections.
 Kotlin standard library